 And one best friend in particular, met in 10th grade, would cement a life of being in the industry, as his father, Eddy Raven (8 number 1’s, 18 top tens – I think) essentially became like a step father to me.
 My friend wasn’t nearly as interested in following in his dad’s footsteps as I was – and Eddy taught me a lot as a kid – songwriting, production, live shows, etc. A real mentor if I ever had one, even if he didn’t know he was teaching and I was learning.

-I have dated named artist, hung out backstage with … everyone it seems, played shows with huge stars; did public relations, marketing, booking, events, played on the radio, been seen on TV … you name it and so much more.
+In Nashville I did public relations, marketing, booking, and produced events.
+I’ve dated named artist, hung out backstage with everyone (it seems), played shows with huge stars, been played on the radio and seen on TV … you name it and so much more.

 After a long career in Nashville, I started NashvilleHype! – with a pretty good set of musical “ears” as they say in the business – rare even for today – in order to find artist and give them the “boost” I never really felt like I had myself.